The Buyer's Guide to Chopping Boards

 Best chopping board for garlic

 Getting garlic odours out of your chopping board can be difficult.
-With a dedicated garlic board, you can make sure that all your other ingredients stay free of unwanted hints of garlic!
+With a dedicated garlic cutting board though, you can make sure that all your other ingredients stay free of unwanted hints of garlic!
 This handy compact chopping board is ideal for strong flavoured ingredients.

-How should I care for my chopping board?
+How should I care for my chopping board with food grade mineral oil?

 A wooden chopping board quickly becomes a kitchen essential, but often they can start to look a little tired and old before their time.
-Here are a couple of tips for caring for your best chopping boards, but click here to read our in depth guide to looking after your chopping board.
+Here are a couple of tips for caring for your best chopping and best cutting boards now, but click here to read our in depth guide to looking after your chopping board.
+Regular maintenance is crucial for wooden cutting boards to extend their lifespan.

 • Don’t leave your chopping board in water for too long, and ensure that it is completely dry before storing.